 4305.
-Money and Banking (ECO 4305)
+Money and Banking

-Prerequisites: ECO 2305 and 2306 or consent of instructor A survey of money, commercial banking, financial institutions, the Federal Reserve System, and the formulation and execution of monetary theory and policy.
+Prerequisites: C or better in ECO 2305 and 2306 or consent of instructor A survey of money, commercial banking, financial institutions, the Federal Reserve System, and the formulation and execution of monetary theory and policy.

 4326.
 Practicum in Investments